daleao/sdv/ImmersiveProfessions/README.md

 ### Prestige Configs
 - **EnablePrestige** (bool) - Whether to apply prestige changes.
 - **SkillResetCostMultiplier** (float) - Multiplies the base skill reset cost.
 Set to 0 to prestige for free.
-- **ForgetRecipesOnSkillReset** (bool) - Wether reseting a skill also clears all associated recipes.
+- **ForgetRecipesOnSkillReset** (bool) - Wether resetting a skill also clears all associated recipes.
 - **AllowPrestigeMultiplePerDay** (bool) - Whether the player can use the Statue of Prestige more than once per day.
 - **BonusSkillExpPerReset** (float) - Cumulative bonus that multiplies a skill's experience gain after each respective skill reset..
 - **RequiredExpPerExtendedLevel** (uint) - How much skill experience is required for each level up beyond 10.